k-rajashekar/Handwritten-Character-Recognition-Model/README.md

 - The script also demonstrates alphabet recognition by making predictions on sample images from the testing dataset.

-- Finally, the script performs alphabet recognition on a user-provided image (`x.png`) and displays the predicted alphabet.
+- Finally, the script performs alphabet recognition on a user-provided image (`yy.png`) and displays the predicted alphabet.

 ## Files

-- `handwritten_alphabet_recognition.txt`: The main Python script containing the code for alphabet recognition.
+- `handwritten_alphabet_recognition.py`: The main Python script containing the code for alphabet recognition.
-- `a.png`: An example image for alphabet recognition.
+- `yy.png`: An example image for alphabet recognition.

 ## Acknowledgments

 This code is for educational purposes and demonstrates how to build a simple CNN model for handwritten alphabet recognition.
+The dataset used in this code is provided with a google drive link and should be downloaded to run this code.